 Layout Designer Doug Gurin provides some considerations when planning a layout in this video, specifically designing curves.
 It is important to consider curve radii when setting up a model railroad layout.
 Prototype railroads use much broader curves than model railroads, but model railroad equipment is able to negotiate sharper curves.

 When selecting an appropriate curve radii for a compact layout, pick different radii for different situations instead of a single radius throughout the layout.
 Use a broad radii where mainline curves are visible outside of their arch and use tighter curves when they are visible from the inside.
 These are situations such as hidden curves or curves with short locomotives and cars.

-Foreground detail such as structures, trees, highway overpassesor, and industries are such destractions.
+Foreground detail such as structures, trees, highway overpasses, and industries are such distractions.
 Move curves away from the edge of the layout to create room for these visual elements.
 Using at least one broad visible curve can be great for a layout and can distract from the sharper curves.
-If the curve is seen from the outside it will seem larger than if seen from the outside.
+If the curve is seen from the outside, it will seem larger than if seen from the inside.
 For more videos on layout planning and tips to track building, visit the Model Railroad Academy website.